vts-contributor/vts-kit-lib-redis-cache/README.md

     cacheService.createCache("books", jcacheConfiguration)
 ```

-* Step 3: To caching data you should add @Cacheable
+* Step 3: To caching data you should add annotation

+@Cacheable:
+Annotation indicating that the result of invoking a method (or all methods in a class) can be cached.
 ```java
 @Component
 public class SimpleBookRepository implements BookRepository {